Automattic/jetpack/docs/partners/plan-provisioning-direct-api.md

 ## Provisioning a plan

-Plans can be provisioned by making a request using your partner token from the step above along with local_username, siteurl, and plan parameters.
+Plans can be provisioned by making a request using your partner token from the step above along with local_user, siteurl, and plan parameters.

 ### Endpoint information (/provision)